ldorofeeva/x_flu/README.md

 # `X_flu`
-X_flu is a GUI application for X-ray fluorescence map visualization.
+X_flu is a python GUI application for X-ray fluorescence map visualization.

 Application supports visualization of files with extensions *.hdf5, .nxs, .nex*, with one or multiple entries.